 These paleo buttermilk pancakes are like a cross between typical fluffy American pancakes and crepes!
 They’re also grain-free, gluten-free and dairy-free.

-You may have seen these gluten-free pancakes over on My Baking Addiction the other day.
+You may have seen my recipe for gluten-free pancakes over on My Baking Addiction the other day.
 The first time I made these, I used regular dairy-containing buttermilk and butter, which is the version I’m sharing over on MBA.
 Then, me being me, I needed to test them a whole bunch and eventually ran out of buttermilk.
 So I figured I might as well make these pancakes dairy-free, which also turned them into paleo “buttermilk” pancakes!

 You really can’t tell any difference between the store-bought buttermilk and homemade dairy-free buttermilk version.
 The stack you see here is actually a mix of the two.